 Outside of Patagonia, Argentina's beaches often get an undeserved bad rap.
 Yet, as a rule, the sand is wide, clean and often rolling with picturesque dunes.
 There's some terrific surf here and the cold water is pleasant in the summertime, which is why each January and February the beaches attract droves from all across the country.

-So if you don’t mind the lively summer crowds, the Atlantic Coast offers a wonderful escape.
-And if you want to avoid the summer crowds, simply visit in the shoulder months of December and March, when the weather is still warm enough to enjoy the beaches and their activities.
-In the dead of winter, however, coastal towns here take on an abandoned feel and the foul weather can become downright depressing.
-Mar de Plata is an exception – the coast’s largest city offers something to do all year round.
+To avoid the summertime crush visit in the shoulder months of December and March, when the weather is still warm enough to enjoy the beaches and their activities, and the surf is pumping.
+In the dead of winter, the coastal towns feel abandoned, and the gray weather is depressing.
+Mar del Plata is an exception – the coast’s largest city is a buzzing cultural capital, with plenty to do year-round.